Delafinn/GPT4ALL-scripts/README.md

 the idea is to be able to use this chunk of code in a future project. please feel welcome to use this script to test the functionality of the GPT4ALL mixed with
 PYTTSX3

-*I may make this library private in the future as one of my future projects may include this.*